This gluten-free pasta salad made with protein-rich chickpea pasta is loaded with diced veggies and herbs with a simple

 Picnic season is upon us!
 When I think picnic, I think pasta salad, of course!
 Most pasta salads are a bit heavy for my taste.
 They often include mozzarella cheese, or parmesan, and are doused in a store-bought Italian dressing.

 There’s nothing wrong with those pasta salads if that’s what you’re after, but I set out to make one that everyone could enjoy!
-Whether you’re vegan, plant-based, dairy free, gluten free, or just want a lighter pasta salad, this is the recipe for you!
+Whether you’re vegan, plant-based, dairy-free, gluten-free, or just want a light pasta salad, this is the recipe for you!
 It’s great as vegan prep meal too!
 If you like this recipe be sure to try my pesto veggie pasta!

 It’s full of flavor thanks to the finely chopped fresh herbs.
 Super filling and satisfying thanks to the protein-rich chickpea pasta, and you get a healthy dose of your daily veggies in every bite.